shsagir/play-area-sync/docs/collaboration.md

 ## Company level collaboration

 Life is complicated and professional life even more so.
 [Above](#toc-app-collaboration) we have seen how App collaboration helps to collaborate on per-App-basis.
 Collaboration on Company level goes a step further.

+A Company within the fortrabbit platform represents your business.
+When your business is very small you won't even notice the difference between your Account and your Company.
+So when you have one App and you are working solely on that or with an App collabartor your Account and the Company are nearly the same.

+Within your Company you can manage your team — invite and remove collaborators, change the role of Company members and add or remove Apps from App collaborators.
 Just like in real live the owners have full access, full control, full responsability and need to take care about the financials.
-While the admins have all the fun and can act on behalf of the Company.
+While the Admins have all the fun and can act on behalf of the Company.

 ### Use cases